Click Here To Show Site Navigation

 Originally The Skopes, Marvéll's 1960's garage band changed it's name to The Surprize after the Scope mouthwash company banned

 their song She's Got Bad Breath.
 The Surprize went on to release a 60's Garage band classic I Will Make History, with an immortal fuzz riff that hooks the listener immediately.
 James Marvell's teen years in garage bands such as The Skopes, Together and Surprize is studied in this section.

 Read more about Marvéll's garage band years.

-Around 1969 Surprize members James Marvéll, Buddy Good with their drummer Roger Fuentes joined the pop band Mercy and recorded the million seller Love Can Make You Happy written by Mercy founder Jack Sigler, Jr.
+Around 1969 Surprize members James Marvéll, Buddy Good with their drummer Roger Fuentes joined the pop band Mercy and recorded the million seller Love Can Make You Happy written by Mercy founder and original lead singer of Mercy Jack Sigler, Jr.